Branochy27/Branochy27/README.md

 # 👋 Hi, I'm Brian (aka branochy27)

-I'm a  Medical social worler.
-I am a full stack developer ,MERN.
+I am a software developer with  a focus on MERN stack development and building clean ,responsove functional applications.

 ## 🔧 Tech Stack